blendstudio/processcycle/README.md

 This is a collection of scripts that automates the software process cycle.

-### node.js Setup
+### Development Environment Setup

-    $ processcycle node
+    $ processcycle dev

-Downloads the nvm and installs the stable release.
+Downloads the development environment softwares and installs the stable releases.

 ### Initial Setup

     $ processcycle init

-This option will retrieve the source code, install required software and do the needed configurations.
+This option will retrieve the source code from repository, install required software (dependencies) and do the needed configurations.
 After this steps, run the node module should be enougth to get a working project:

     $ npm start